jshoptaw/theme-independent-stylesheets/README.md

 ## Changelog ##

+### 1.0.2 - Released 2015/11/23 ###
+*	Updated settings-page headings to match WordPress 4.4's new heading structure on admin pages

 ### 1.0.1 - Released 2015/03/06 ###
 *	Small change to make `require_once` for plugin definitions more specific to avoid possible `require_once` conflicts